swanandlab/DBscorer/README.md

 # DBscorer

 Read the github wiki for DBscorerV2 use.
 This version is more user friendly.
 Contact us if you face any problem in using it.
-Converting to MP4 is necessary but downsampling is not necessary in DBscorerV2.

 ![alt text](https://github.com/swanandlab/DBscorer/blob/main/FST%20Correlation%20Plot.jpg?raw=true)

 ![alt text](https://github.com/swanandlab/DBscorer/blob/main/FST%20BA%20Plot.jpg?raw=true)